BigIskander/chinese_text_to_separate_words/README.md

 A script to get list of separate words from chinese text.

-This script is made only in educational purposes.
+This script is made only for educational purposes.

 <b>How to use:</b>

-Create ./subtitles and ./output folders in the folder with this script.
+Create <code>./subtitles</code> and <code>./output</code> folders in the folder with this script.

 Put text files (.txt) with chinese text in <code>./subtitles</code> folder and execute <code>node index.js</code>.